 SAM-powered Segmentation | Unitlab Annotate

-Developed by Meta AI, SAM was trained on the SA-1B dataset, a massive corpus of 11 million images and 1.1 billion masks—averaging 100 masks per image.
-This extensive training enables SAM to generalize to new and unseen data out of the box, with no additional training or domain-specific tuning required.
+Developed by Meta AI, this segmentation model was trained on the SA-1B dataset, which contains 11 million images and 1.1 billion masks—about 100 masks per image.
+This large-scale training allows SAM to generalize to new, unseen data without extra training or domain-specific tuning.

-The model is designed for zero-shot transfer, meaning it can handle new tasks without prior exposure.
+It is a zero-shot transfer model, meaing it can handle new tasks without prior exposure.
 Architecturally, SAM consists of an image encoder based on the Vision Transformer (ViT), paired with a lightweight decoder.
-This makes it much faster than most traditional segmentation models—often outperforming both machines and humans in terms of labeling speed.
+This makes it faster than most traditional segmentation models and often better than both machines and humans in labeling speed and quality.

 Why SAM?